bengott/meteor-avatar/README.md

 ----------------------------
 The package exports a global `Avatar` object which has a property named `options` (also an object).
 If defined (e.g. from a config file in your app), these options override default functionality.

-  - `fallbackType`: Determines the type of fallback to use when no image can be found via linked services (Gravatar included): "default image" (the default option, which will show either the image specified by defaultImageUrl, the package's default image, or a Gravatar default image) OR "initials" (show the user's initials).
+  - `fallbackType`: Determines the type of fallback to use when no image can be found via linked services (Gravatar included):
+    - "default image" (the default option, which will show either the image specified by defaultImageUrl, the package's default image, or a Gravatar default image)
+      OR
+    - "initials" (show the user's initials)
   - `defaultImageUrl`: This will replace the included package default image URL ("packages/bengott_avatar/default.png").
 It can be a relative path (e.g. "images/defaultAvatar.png").
   - `gravatarDefault`: Gravatar default option to use (overrides defaultImageUrl option and included package default image URL).
 Options are available at: https://secure.gravatar.com/site/implement/images/#default-image
   - `emailHashProperty`: This property on the user object will be used for retrieving gravatars (useful when user emails are not published)

 Example usage:
-- To show initials when no avatar can be found via linked services:
+- To show initials when no avatar image can be found via linked services:
 ```javascript
 Avatar.options = {
   fallbackType: "initials"